Aditya9700/TransitOps-/README.md

 | Predictive Maintenance | Forecast service needs using historical maintenance and trip data.  |
 | AI Analytics           | Generate deeper operational insights and anomaly detection.         |

-## Contributing

-Contributions are welcome.
-For a clean pull request:

-1. Fork the repository.
-2. Create a feature branch.
-3. Make focused changes with clear commits.
-4. Run the relevant frontend or backend checks.
-5. Open a pull request with a short description of the change and validation steps.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file if present in the repository, or add one before publishing.